 The hard poop acts like a plug and prevents other waste products getting out of the body, so they build up inside the chick's still delicate digestive system.

 Fairly quickly, if not treated, the waste will send poison through the system and the chick will die.

 It's as simple as that.

-broody hen because she'll take charge of making sure her babies are kept
+And if it does happen, she will take charge of making sure her babies are kept

 clean and healthy.

 When you've hatched in an incubator or when your chicks have come by post and are going into a brooder, you must take the place of the mother hen.

 No matter how distasteful it my seem to you, you need to clean the chick up yourself - a baby chick isn't capable of doing this alone!